 So I read and worried and loved this young girl, who was so alone and hungry and living on the edge.
 I wanted someone to help her.
 Someone good.

 This YA book about self-harming and cutting―and this girl―will stay with me for a long while.
-In fact, Kathleen Glasgow is such a great author that she’s on my list of Best YA Authors to Binge on Kindle Unlimited because she’s all-around amazing!
+In fact, Kathleen Glasgow is such a great author that she’s also on my list of Best YA Authors to Binge on Kindle Unlimited because she’s all-around amazing!

 Readers who enjoyed Willow are guaranteed to love this one.